-- Continue communication, collaboration, and cooperation with law enforcement - Develop a plan of action for distribution of properties and instrumentalities subject or pursuant to the Forfeiture Act - Create a tracking system to account for items auctioned and proceeds received from law enforcement
+- Continued communication, collaboration, and cooperation with law enforcement, and local and state government officials. - Began development of a Memorandum of Understanding between the State Treasurer's Office and municipalities for distribution of properties and instrumentalities subject or pursuant to the Act.